 K99/R00 Pathway to Independence Award, National Institutes of Health, NIDDK (2016-2021)

-Postdoctoral training, Harvard Medical School and Dana-Farber Cancer Institute, Molecular metabolism (2017)
+Postdoctoral training, Harvard Medical School and Dana-Farber Cancer Institute (2017)

 Katrin J Svensson, Bruce M Spiegelman.
 "United States Patent WO 2017011763 A1 Methods for identification, assessment, prevention, and treatment of metabolic disorders using slit2", Dana-Farber Cancer Institute, Inc., Jun 15, 2016